 Student Roles & Responsibilities

-- Attend a full-day orientation and training on the University of Minnesota Twin Cities campus.
+- Attend a two-day orientation and training on the University of Minnesota Twin Cities campus.

 - Determine how waste is currently produced and energy is used in company processes.
 Gather data from reviewing reports and running tests.